cbillowes/corporate-programmer-oxygen/content/posts/2017-02-27-discovering-yourself/index.md

 cover: "https://picsum.photos/1280/500/?image=103"
 date:   2017-02-27 23:16:49 +0200
 tags:
-    - mindset
+    - Mindset
-    - communication
+    - Communication
-    - relationships
+    - Relationships
 ---

 > “Knowing yourself is the beginning of all wisdom.” ― Aristotle